TWO SPOTS STILL AVAILABLE!

 The Critical Care Medicine Fellowship consists of one year (clinical) or two years (combined clinical and research) of postgraduate training after satisfactory completion of a residency program in anesthesiology.
-The fellowship program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) whose most recent review of the program in 2009 extended accreditation for 5 years until the next site visit in 2014.
-The program has three positions each year.
+The fellowship program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The program has five fellowship positions each year.

 The Critical Care Medicine fellowship at UAB is at the epicenter of a rapidly growing and cutting-edge critical care enterprise.
 While UAB Critical Care has always excelled in education and clinical training, we have created new opportunities for fellows to gain invaluable knowledge and experience in a variety of areas.
 Additionally, as of academic year 2013, we have expanded our number of positions to five from three, allowing us to give fellows more scheduling flexibility and learning opportunities.

 Since the late 1990s, the Department of Anesthesiology has had primary directorship of the Surgical Intensive Care Unit, a 20-bed facility that opened in 2004 during UAB's North Pavilion expansion, which made it the fourth largest hospital in the United States.
 The SICU serves not only the citizens of Birmingham and Alabama, but patients from the Southeast region and beyond.
 The SICU team is a multidisciplinary collaboration between various surgical services, Neurology and Obstetrics.
 The SICU faculty is dedicated to fellows' education, research, and clinical maturity.
 Following the mantra of "high tech, high touch," the SICU faculty and staff have received many accolades for unique, patient-centered initiatives.